On db-01

-In my previous post I showed how to implement a high availability web tier using Heartbeat and Apache.
-If you followed that you're probably pretty much sorted for serving static webpages, but what about dynamic webpages that are database driven.
-How do we make sure that the database is protected against failure of one of our nodes?
+In my previous post I showed how to build a high availability web tier using Heartbeat and Apache.
+That’s great for static pages, but what about dynamic, database-driven sites?
+How do we protect the database against node failure?

 Preparation

-You'll need two boxes and three IP addresses.
-Again, I've used virtual machines from Xeriom Networks.
-I've firewalled them and opened the MySQL and Heartbeat ports so that the servers can communicate with each other but no one else can access them.
+You’ll need two boxes and three IP addresses.
+I’m using virtual machines from Xeriom Networks again.
+Both are firewalled, with MySQL and Heartbeat ports opened so the servers can talk to each other but nobody else can reach them.

 # On db-01